Skip to content

 They still Google.
 They still scroll LinkedIn.
 But an increasing share of their "how do I…" and "who should I hire for…" questions now go to ChatGPT, Claude, Perplexity, Gemini or Google's AI Overviews — and the answer is a paragraph that names three companies, not a list of ten blue links.
 If you are not one of those three companies, you do not get a second chance to be clicked.

-A good `llms.txt` has:
+A good version of this has:

 • Approved taglines a model can repeat without risk.
-(We list four.)

-• Contact + location as structured facts.
+• Contact and location as structured facts.

 2. Enrich your structured data — LLMs quote specifics